|

 1.1.

-Procedures for membership application: Request for
+Procedures for membership application: Request for membership

-Attendance and completion of membership classes encouraged
+completion of membership classes encouraged before the

-fourteen days.
-Any objection to the acceptance of an applicant
+Any objection to the acceptance of an applicant must be given to

-must be given to a Director who shall inquire into the matter
+a Director who shall inquire into the matter and confer if

-shall immediately possess the rights and responsibilities of
+immediately possess the rights and responsibilities of

 membership.